avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 I am grateful to the UCI Machine Learning Repository, `http://archive.ics.uci.edu/ml <http://archive.ics.uci.edu/ml>`_, for making data sets available which I have used in the examples in this booklet.

+Thank you to the following users for very helpful comments: to Rich O'Hara for pointing out that sd(<data.frame>) is deprecated.

 Contact
 -------